MeysamKarimi/Yekta-Framework/README.md

 # Your Project Name

-Welcome to Yekta framwork!
+Welcome to Yekta framework!
 This tool is designed to generate test models using various meta-heuristic (ACO, GWO and also Random) to help generate and manipulate models based on user-defined metamodels, OCL constraints, and algorithm-specific inputs.
 Whether you're a researcher, developer, or tester, this tool simplifies the process of generating models for your projects.

 ## Table of Contents
 - [Overview](#overview)